 The subject land is owned by the Crown and is managed by Council as Crown Land Manager under the CLM Act.
-No other restrictions, covenants or other management conditions have been identified on any of the land titles other than those outlined in sections 5.4.1-5.4.16.
+No other restrictions, covenants or other management conditions other than those outlined in Section 5.3 of this PoM, have been identified on the land titles.